Pulp operates with three main components that get installed potentially on different machines.

 $ sudo systemctl enable pulp_celerybeat $ sudo systemctl start pulp_celerybeat

-Lastly, we also need one pulp_resource_manager process running in the installation.
+Lastly, one pulp_resource_manager process must be running in the installation.
 This process acts as a task router, deciding which worker should perform certain types of tasks.
 Apologies for the repetitive message, but it is important that this process only be enabled on one host.
 Edit /etc/default/pulp_resource_manager to your liking.
 Then, for upstart:

 $ sudo chkconfig pulp_resource_manager on $ sudo service pulp_resource_manager start

 $ sudo systemctl enable pulp_resource_manager $ sudo systemctl start pulp_resource_manager

 The Pulp Admin Client is used for administrative commands on the Pulp server, such as the manipulation of repositories and content.
 The Pulp Admin Client can be run on any machine that can access the Pulp server’s REST API, including the server itself.
 It is not a requirement that the admin client be run on a machine that is configured as a Pulp consumer.

 Pulp admin commands are accessed through the pulp-admin script.